bitwizeshift/Lazy/README.md

 lazy_string->resize(10); // Already constructed, using the same std::string
 ```

-This library has been written with an emphasis on performance, and aims to reduce unecessary overhead due to redundant instantiations or duplications.
+This library has been written with an emphasis on performance, and aims to reduce unnecessary overhead due to redundant instantiations or duplications.
 In order to achieve this, deferred argument construction takes copies of all arguments to be passed ot the constructor and, at construction time, will use move semantics to invoke the construction of the object.
 This reduces the need to pay for the cost of duplicate copies, to a cost of copy-and-move instead.

 ## How to Use